 The shareholders’ right to withdrawal due to a failure to distribute dividends is contemplated in article 348 bis of the Consolidated Text of the Law on Capital Companies of 2011, through Law 25/2011, 1st August, on the Partial Reform of the Law on Capital Companies and the Incorporation of Directive 2007/36/CEE.
 Its purpose is to grant minority shareholders of a company the opportunity to separate themselves from that company under certain conditions when these minority shareholders do not receive dividend distribution.

 The addition of this law into the Spanish legal system has been the subject of numerous jurisprudential, doctrinal, and legislative debates, and, after only a few months of validity, it was subject to consecutive suspensions.
 In January 2017, it finally entered into force, but in December 2018 it was reformed with the aim of clarifying certain controversial aspects, which are listed below:

 The passing of five years from the company´s registration the Commercial Register

 A shareholders’ right of withdrawal takes effect from the sixth year of the company’s registration in the Commercial Register as long as the remaining requirements are met.
 In order for the shareholder to exercise their right, the repeated refusal of dividend distributions for five consecutive years is not necessary.
 Rejection during the previous financial year is sufficient, provided that they have made profits over the last three years.

 The percentage required for the exercise of this right

-The shareholder may exercise their right of withdrawal provided that the annual meeting has not complied with the distribution as dividends of at least twenty-five percent of the earnings obtained during the previous financial year that are legally distributable, provided earnings have been made during the last three financial years.
+The shareholder may exercise the right of withdrawal provided that the annual meeting has not complied with the distribution as dividends of at least twenty-five per cent of the earnings obtained during the previous financial year that are legally distributable, provided earnings have been made during the last three financial years.